Canon 100D vs Nikon D2X

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 100D and the D2X are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the D2X offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the D2X has a higher magnification (0.57x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 100D and Nikon D2X in connection with corresponding information for a sample of similar cameras.

 |Canon 7D II||optical||Y||3.0||1040||fixed||n||1/8000s||10.0||Y||n|

 One difference between the cameras concerns the presence of an on-board flash.
 The 100D has one, while the D2X does not.
 While the built-in flash of the 100D is not very powerful, it can at times be useful as a fill-in light.

 The 100D writes its imaging data to SDXC cards, while the D2X uses Compact Flash cards.
-The D2X features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 100D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Nikon D2X and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.